olliefr/gke-auto-sandbox/README.md

 <!-- * It has a _public endpoint_ with access limited to the _list of authorised control networks_; -->
 <!-- * It has [Dataplane V2](https://cloud.google.com/blog/products/containers-kubernetes/bringing-ebpf-and-cilium-to-google-kubernetes-engine) enabled so it can enforce Network Policies; -->
 <!-- * It uses [Spot VMs](https://cloud.google.com/compute/docs/instances/spot) for worker nodes.
 This reduces the running cost substantially. -->
-* [Cloud NAT][^1] is configured to allow the cluster nodes and pods to access the Internet.
+* [Cloud NAT] is configured to allow the cluster nodes and pods to access the Internet.
 So container registries located outside Google Cloud can be used.
 * The cluster nodes use a user-managed [least privilege service account].
 * The cluster is subscribed to the _Rapid_ [release channel].
 * [VPC Flow Logs] are enabled by default on the cluster subnetwork.